Lapin0t/phd-manuscript/main/04_ogs.typ

 === Observations <sec-ogs-obs>

-Observations are a central component of the OGS.
-Recall from the informal introductory description (#peio[ref]) that the OGS model consist in computing the normal form of a given configuration (or term) and then splitting it into a _head variable_, an _observation_ on it, and a _filling assigment_, associating a value to each _hole_ or _argument_ of the observation.
+Observations are a central component of OGS.
+Recall from the informal introductory description (#peio[ref]) that the OGS model proceeds by computing the normal form of a given configuration (or term) and then splitting it into a _head variable_, an _observation_ on it, and a _filling assigment_, associating a value to each _hole_ or _argument_ of the observation.
 An OGS